Anmol-Awasthi/Pixify/README.md

 # Pixify

-**Pixify** is a dynamic and engaging social media app developed by **Anmol Awasthi**.
+**Pixify** is a dynamic and engaging social media app.
 Crafted with React Native and Expo, and utilizing Supabase for backend services, Pixify offers a unique and interactive experience for users to connect and share content seamlessly.

 ## 🌟 Features